storybookjs/marko/MIGRATION.md

 We've removed the ability to specify the hierarchy separators (how you control the grouping of story kinds in the sidebar).
 From Storybook 6.0 we have a single separator `/`, which cannot be configured.

-If you are currently using using custom separators, we encourage you to migrate to using `/` as the sole separator.
+If you are currently using custom separators, we encourage you to migrate to using `/` as the sole separator.
 If you are using `|` or `.` as a separator currently, we provide a codemod, [`upgrade-hierarchy-separators`](https://github.com/storybookjs/storybook/blob/next/lib/codemod/README.md#upgrade-hierarchy-separators), that can be used to rename your components. **Note: the codemod will not work for `.mdx` components, you will need to make the changes by hand.**

 ```
 npx sb@next migrate upgrade-hierarchy-separators --glob="*/**/*.stories.@(tsx|jsx|ts|js)"